zeeguu/web/README.md

 ```
 #### 4. Separate styling from the code (e.g. `Exercises.js` and `Exercises.js.sc`)

+#### 5. Avoid hardcoded string contstans

+You're more prone to a mis-typing error that way.
+If you define a constant, you can benefit from auto-completion from your IDE.

 ## Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).